yunshengtian/AutoOED/README.md

 python run_team_technician.py
 ```

-For more detailed usage and information of AutoOED, please checkout our documentation.
+For more detailed usage and information of AutoOED, please checkout our documentation (coming soon).

 ## Citation